abigailloosle/abigailloosle.github.io/README.md

 With wireframe, and images in hand, I find that some of the most important things to do is set up the environment.
 I prefer coding in VS Code and using SASS, because together I can code with flexibility.

 Another huge aspect to coding is the architecture that the code is made with.
 I use a mix of the Block Element Modifier [(BEM)](http://getbem.com/) and Multilayer CSS [(MCSS)](https://operatino.github.io/MCSS/en/).
-Mainly, I aim to keep my code
+Mainly, I aim to keep my code reusable, maintainable, and scalable.

 ### Test in different browsers